 - Reorientation: You’re re-inventing yourself; you find your purpose.

 - Stability: You have found your new identity as a retiree and living your comfortable retirement life.

-In the next part, I’ll explain the different stages of retirement more in detail, and give you some helpful tips on how to cope with these stages.
-So you can enjoy your retirement in the best way possible!
+I’ll explain the different stages of retirement more in detail, and give you some helpful tips on how to cope with these stages.

 The Five Stages Of Retirement